Australia central bank holds rates, opaque on policy outlook

-SYDNEY Australia's central bank kept its cash rate at a record low of 2.5 percent on Tuesday as a report showed past easings lifting home prices to historic highs, though there was little guidance on the chance of further cuts.
+SYDNEY Australia's central bank kept its cash rate at a record low of 2.5 percent on Tuesday saying the full impact of past easing was still percolating through the economy, though it offered little guidance on the chance of further cuts.

-The Australian dollar jumped in response as many in the market had expected a more dovish tone from the Reserve Bank of Australia after its monthly policy meeting.
+The Australian dollar rose in response as many in the market had expected a more dovish tone from the Reserve Bank of Australia after its monthly policy meeting.

 Instead, the central bank stayed mum on the outlook.